rammadhav929/simple-web-scraping/README.md

 ✔ Python’s built-in module.
 ✔ Used to create and write data into CSV files (Excel-like format).
 ✔ Helpful to store scraped data for analysis.

+The headers in web scraping are used to make your request look like a real browser.
+Many websites block bots or scripts, so sending headers makes the website think a real human is visiting.